Collaborative Divorce: Preserving Relationships And Saving Time And Money

 A collaborative divorce is an alternative to traditional litigated divorce or divorce mediation.
 Like mediation, this alternative dispute resolution process can save both time and money while reducing or even eliminating the hostility that often accompanies traditional divorce proceedings.
 In a collaborative divorce, each spouse and their attorneys commit to resolving their differences in a fair manner without the threat of taking the other to court.
-A collaborative divorce can improve communications between both parties, increasing the possibility of a healthy relationship following the divorce.
+A collaborative divorce can improve communication between both parties, increasing the possibility of a healthy relationship following the divorce.

-Unlike a traditional divorce where spouses and their attorneys are pitted against one another, a collaborative divorce utilizes a team approach with everyone working together to achieve mutually agreeable resolutions.
+Unlike a traditional divorce where spouses and their attorneys are pitted against one another, a collaborative divorce utilizes a team approach, with everyone working together to achieve mutually agreeable resolutions.

 Collaborative divorce lawyers seek mutually beneficial resolutions for both parties.
 Depending on your unique circumstances, a team of experts may also be utilized to address and handle a variety of concerns, including an accountant, child specialist, mental health professionals, financial planners and more.